apache/hudi/website/versioned_docs/version-0.13.1/record_payload.md

 This payload is quite similar to `OverwriteWithLatestAvroPayload` with slight difference while merging records.
 For precombining, just like `OverwriteWithLatestAvroPayload`, it picks the latest record for a key, based on an ordering field.
-While merging, it overwrites the existing record on storage only for the specified **fields that don't equal default value** for that field.
+While merging, it overwrites the existing record on storage only for the specified **fields that do not equal the default value** for that field.

 #### PartialUpdateAvroPayload